BraedonWooding/solarsharp/README.md

 ## WotCI Demo - Advanced Security Showcase

-WotCI (Wrath of the CI King) is a comprehensive demo that showcases SolarSharp's advanced security features through an interactive game environment.
+WotCI (Wrath of the Continuous Integration) is a comprehensive demo that showcases SolarSharp's advanced security features through an interactive game environment.
 It demonstrates sophisticated security boundaries, capability-based access control, and inter-script communication.

 ### Key Features Demonstrated